imagej/imagej.github.io/_pages/plugins/masks-from-rois.md

 # Generate Masks from Rois in Fiji

 ## Installation
-The plugin can be installed by activating the Masks from Rois update site (see [Activating an update site](https://imagej.net/update-sites/following)).
+Activate the *Masks from Rois* update site (see [Activating an update site](https://imagej.net/update-sites/following)).
 Restart Fiji.
-The plugin are then available at the bottom of the menu *Edit > Selection*, the  *Mask from Rois* entry.
+The plugins are then available at the bottom of the menu *Edit > Selection*, the  *Mask from Rois* entry.

 ## Application
-These plugins facilitate the generation of mask from image-regions outlined with ROIs for large datasets.
+These plugins facilitate the generation of masks from image-regions outlined with ROIs for large datasets.
 It can be used for instance to generate ground-truth segmentation masks.
 Annotated images can be single plane images or stacks with a single dimensions slider, __HYPERSTACKS ARE CURRENTLY NOT SUPPORTED__.
 The plugin should be executed after having annotated all ROIs in an image (stored in the RoiManager), or all image-slices of a stack.